KeanuVentura/CookingUpInsights/README.md

   </iframe>
 </div>

-**Results:** The observed variance of the proportions of missing ratings across different user_ID's was 0.128, and the resulting p-value was 0.0
+**Results:** The observed variance of the proportions of missing ratings across different user_id's was 0.128, and the resulting p-value was 0.0
 **Conclusion:** Since the p-value of 0.0 is less than the significance level of 0.05, we **reject the null hypothesis**.
-This suggests there is strong evidence that the missingness of ratings does depend on the user_ID, supporting the idea that the data is NMAR
+This suggests there is strong evidence that the missingness of ratings does depend on the user_id, supporting the idea that the data is NMAR

+Building on the previous test that proved missingness depends on user_id, I also tested whether the missingess of the ratings columns depends on the **minutes** column.
+I did this to prove that missingness is not related to cooking time and to reinforce that the missingness pattern is specifically tied to user behavior and not random with respect to other variables.
+Thus, to explore this, I performed the following permutation test:

+**Null Hypothesis (H₀):** The missingness of ratings does not depend on the user_id
+**Alternative Hypothesis (H₁):** The missingness of ratings does depend on the user_id
+**Test Statistic:** The variance of the proportions of missing ratings across different user_id's
+**Significance Level:** 5% (α = 0.05)

 <iframe
   src="assets/minutes_by_rating_missingness.html"